FilipRaic/News-website/README.md

-# PWA-Projekt
+# Demo website
 A demo news website created for a web development course.
+Has no affiliation with Welt news and is not ment for commerical use.

 Admin:
 username: admin